MicrosoftDocs/powerbi-docs/articles/powerbi-admin-manage-your-data-storage-in-power-bi.md

    ms.author="asaxton"/>
 # Manage your data storage in Power BI

-Power BI offers two licenses – free and Pro – with different storage limits:
+Power BI offers two licenses – free and Pro – with different data capacity limits:

--   Free customers have a maximum 1 GB data storage.
+-   Free customers have a maximum 1 GB data capacity.

--   Pro customers of Power BI Pro have 10 GB maximum storage.
+-   Pro customers of Power BI Pro have 10 GB maximum capacity.

--   Pro customers can create groups, with a maximum 10 GB storage each.
+-   Pro customers can create groups, with a maximum 10 GB data capacity each.

 At the tenant level, total usage can’t exceed 10 GB per Pro user across all Pro users and groups in the tenant.

 Read about other features of the [Power BI pricing model](https://powerbi.microsoft.com/pricing).

-Included in your storage limit are your own datasets and Excel reports, and those that someone has shared with you.
+Included in your data capacity are your own datasets and Excel reports, and those that someone has shared with you.
 Datasets are any of the data sources you’ve uploaded or connected to, including Power BI Desktop files and Excel workbooks you’re using.
-The following are also included in your storage limit.
+The following are also included in your data capacity.

 -   Excel range pinned to dashboard.